tinacms/tina.io/content/blog/announcing-extending-tina.md

 ### 4. Add `.tina/components/TinaDynamicProvider.js`

-The `TinaDynamicProvider.js` handles  the loading of the TinaProvider when in "Edit mode".
-[See this example](https://github.com/tinacms/tina-cloud-starter/blob/main/.tina/components/TinaDynamicProvider.jsx) or below for what the file looks like.
+The `TinaDynamicProvider.js` handles the loading of the TinaProvider when in "Edit mode."
+[See this example](https://github.com/tinacms/tina-cloud-starter/blob/main/.tina/components/TinaDynamicProvider.jsx) or the example provided below

 ```js
 import dynamic from "next/dynamic";